Slum: Colonialism and segregation

 An integrated slum dwelling and informal economy inside Dharavi of Mumbai.
 Dharavi slum started in 1887 with industrial and segregationist policies of the British colonial era.
 The slum housing, tanneries, pottery and other economy established inside and around Dharavi during the British rule of India.

 Some of the slums in today's world are a product of urbanization brought by colonialism.
-For instance, the Europeans arrived in Kenya in the nineteenth century and created urban centers such as Nairobi mainly to serve their financial interests.
+Europeans arrived in Kenya in the nineteenth century and created urban centres such as Nairobi mainly to serve their financial interests.
 They regarded the Africans as temporary migrants and needed them only for supply of labour.
 The housing policy aiming to accommodate these workers was not well enforced and the government built settlements in the form of single-occupancy bedspaces.
 Due to the cost of time and money in their movement back and forth between rural and urban areas, their families gradually migrated to the urban centre.
 As they could not afford to buy houses, slums were thus formed.

-Kowloon Walled City, an exclave of the People's Republic of China located in Hong Kong, was the densest place on Earth in the 1980s and early 1990s.
+Kowloon Walled City, an exclave of the People's Republic of China located in Hong Kong, was the most densely populated place on Earth in the 1980s and early 1990s.

 Others were created because of segregation imposed by the colonialists.
 For example, Dharavi slum of Mumbai – now one of the largest slums in India, used to be a village referred to as Koliwadas, and Mumbai used to be referred as Bombay.
 In 1887, the British colonial government expelled all tanneries, other noxious industry and poor natives who worked in the peninsular part of the city and colonial housing area, to what was back then the northern fringe of the city – a settlement now called Dharavi.
 This settlement attracted no colonial supervision or investment in terms of road infrastructure, sanitation, public services or housing.
 The poor moved into Dharavi, found work as servants in colonial offices and homes and in the foreign owned tanneries and other polluting industries near Dharavi.
 To live, the poor built shanty towns within easy commute to work.
 By 1947, the year India became an independent nation of the commonwealth, Dharavi had blossomed into Bombay's largest slum.

 Similarly, some of the slums of Lagos, Nigeria sprouted because of neglect and policies of the colonial era.
 During apartheid era of South Africa, under the pretext of sanitation and plague epidemic prevention, racial and ethnic group segregation was pursued, people of colour were moved to the fringes of the city, policies that created Soweto and other slums – officially called townships.
 Large slums started at the fringes of segregation-conscious colonial city centers of Latin America.
-Marcuse suggests ghettoes in the United States, and elsewhere, have been created and maintained by the segregationist policies of the state and regionally dominant group.